nofechbo/bank/bank_be/README.md

 * Uses `swagger-ui-express`
 * Based on `swagger.yaml` in the root directory
 * Covers all major routes including `/auth/*` and `/dashboard/*`

 ---

+## Real-Time WebSocket Updates

+* A WebSocket server runs alongside the Express server
+* Authenticated clients (via JWT) register their connection on page load
+* On successful fund transfer, the server sends a dashboard:update message to both sender and receiver
+* The frontend responds by refreshing the dashboard

+---